 First round: general interview The first round is an interview, mostly via phone.
 Here we put a lot of emphasis on communications skills because our freelancers often communicate directly with our clients.
 A good developer must be able to express his work in a structured, coherent way that coding non-experts can follow.
 He should be able to do so in decent-enough English.

 In the interview we also focus on a candidate’s ability to self-reflect.
 What did he or she learn from prior projects?
 What would they do differently in hindsight?
-The ability to take in feedback and evolve is absolutely crucial. interview for hiring developers Good communication and the ability to self-reflect and take in feedback also go hand-in-hand with empathy.
+The ability to take in feedback and evolve is absolutely crucial.
+Good communication and the ability to self-reflect and take in feedback also go hand-in-hand with empathy.
 A good developer needs to be empathetic to understand a client’s wishes.

 Second round: coding challenge Candidates who make it through the first will receive a coding challenge in the second round.
 Here we test hard coding skills.
 The challenge is not super complicated but a useful measuring stick to see if a coder knows all the necessary basics.
 We use different tests for different software-developing projects.
 So if you want to hire a Python developer, make sure the coding challenge includes relevant and more specific tasks.